Refer to Hospital policy: 18004-Specimen Labeling for Laboratory Processing (Internal Link)

-The Division of Anatomic Pathology requires the submission of a completed Anatomic Pathology Requisition for each tissue specimen or group of tissue specimens submitted for evaluation.
+The Division of Anatomic Pathology requires the submission of a completed Anatomic Pathology Requisition (order) for each tissue specimen or group of tissue specimens submitted for evaluation.

 1. Each Anatomic Pathology Requisition must be legible and include the following information:

-1. Patient's Name
+1. Patient's Full Name (Last, First).

-2. Medical Record Number/Unit Number
+2. Medical Record Number/Unit Number.

-b.
-Name or designation of Unit/Ward/Clinic submitting specimens.
+2. Name or designation of Unit/Ward/Clinic submitting specimens.

-c.
-Name and PI # of Attending Physician.
+3. Name and PI # of Attending Physician.

-e.
-Name and Pager number of Requesting Physician/Surgeon.
+5. Name and Pager number of Requesting Physician/Surgeon.

-f.
-Date/Time of specimen collection.
+6. Date and Time of specimen collection.

-g.
-Suspected Diagnoses.
+7. Suspected Diagnoses.

-h.
-Relevant clinical information.
+8. Relevant clinical information.

-i.
-Legible, specific and concise anatomic description of each specimen.
+9. Legible, specific and concise anatomic description of each specimen.

-j.
-Name or designation of Unit/Ward/Clinic where written report is to be sent.
+10. Name or designation of Unit/Ward/Clinic where written report is to be sent.

-k.
-Special requests or instructions, such as:
+11. Special requests or instructions, such as:

-1. Special stains or IHC requests
+1. Special stains or IHC requests.

-2. Molecular Genomic testing/patient enrolled in Clinical Trials
+2. Molecular Genomic testing/patient enrolled in Clinical Trials.

 3. For telephone assistance or to schedule in-service training in completing Anatomic Pathology Requisitions, please call 916-734-2525.